akeneo/pim-helpcenter/content/md/connectivity/how-to-connect-my-pim-apps.md

 - **The Own level**

-If you want your app to create, update, or delete products without going through proposals in your PIM, you should give your app the `Own` level.
+If you want your App to create, update, or delete products without going through proposals in your PIM, you should give your App the `Own` level.

 - **The Edit level**